rvernica/SciDB-Py/doc/conversion.rst

 Single attribute, non-sparse, non-nullable array
 -------------------------------------------------
-An array with a single non-nullable attribute is converted into a numpy array of equivalent datatype:
+An array with a single non-nullable attribute is converted into a NumPy array of equivalent datatype:

     ============== =========================
-    SciDB datatype Numpy datatype (typecode)
+    SciDB datatype NumPy datatype (typecode)
     ============== =========================
     bool           bool ('<b1')
     int8           int8 ('<b')